-Aggregate undistributed earnings of the Company's subsidiaries located in the PRC that are available for distribution at December 31, 2012 are considered to be indefinitely reinvested under ASC 740, Income Taxes, and accordingly, no provision has been made for taxes that would be payable upon the distribution of those amounts to any entity within the Group outside the PRC.
-The cumulative amount of such retained earnings are RMB465,450 and RMB617,980 (US\$99,193) as at December 31, 2011 and 2012 respectively.
-The determination of the unrecognized deferred tax liability for temporary differences related to investments in foreign subsidiaries that are essentially permanent in duration is not practicable.
+Undistributed earnings of the Company's subsidiaries in the U.S.A. that are available for distribution at December 31 2013 are considered to be transferred to the parent entity under ASC 740, Income Taxes, and accordingly, provision has been made for taxes that would be payable upon the distribution of those amounts to any entity within the Group outside the U.S.A.
+The cumulative amount of such retained earnings are RMB4,110 (US\$679) as at December 31, 2013, and the related provision for withholding tax is RMB1,233 (US\$204).